AirPods are connected but no sound? Try these fixes

 Forget Your AirPods in the iPhone Bluetooth Settings

-6. Change the Audio Settings of the Airpods
+6. Change Audio Settings for AirPods

-Increase the Volume of the TV
+6.1.
+Increase the Volume on the TV

 Increase Volume of the AirPods by Stroking the Stem